jeff-wolff/jw-site/src/pages/sunbelt-rentals/index.md

 tfbg: "hsla(147.3, 79.5%, 14.9%, 1.0)"
 ---

-Sunbelt Rentals is one of the largest construction equipment rental companies in North America.
+- Sunbelt Rentals is one of the largest construction equipment rental companies in North America.

-Our team elevated their online experience and provided them with a better website user experience to compete with others in the industry.
+- I was responsible for the front-end development of the website templates.

-I was responsible for the front-end development of the website templates.
+- Our team elevated their online experience and provided them with a better website user experience to compete with others in the industry.